raguay/MyAlfred/README.md

 **Paste Absolute Path**

 This action copies the absolute path to the file item to the clipboard.
 It will then paste it in to the topmost application.

+**Copy/Move to Parent Directory**

+These two actions will copy/move the selected file to the parent directory.

+**Copy File Contents to Pasteboard**

+This action will copy the contents of the file to the pasteboard.

 ## Dropzone 3 Workflow